 As someone who believes that reverse T3 can add tremendous value to existing thyroid lab tests, I strongly believe that YOU as the patient are the one who suffers because of this change.

 Furthermore, this sort of suppression can seriously stifle innovation and advancement of new therapies.

-As a patient, don't you want to encourage doctors discussing (ad nauseam) the therapies that impact YOUR life?
+As a patient, don’t you want to encourage doctors to discuss (ad nauseam) the therapies that impact YOUR life?

-Don't you want to know that they have discussed every minor facet or detail about every thyroid medication available on the market?
+Don’t you want to know that they have discussed every minor facet or detail of every thyroid medication available on the market?